 Market Equilibrium - The Economic Lowdown Podcast Series

-The eighth episode of our podcast series answers a crucial economic question: Where do prices come from?
-Listeners discover that supply and demand work together like the two blades of a scissors to determine the market equilibrium – and the prices of the things you buy.
+This episode of our Economic Lowdown Podcast Series answers a crucial economic question: Where do prices come from?
+Listeners discover that supply and demand work together like the two blades of a scissors to determine the market equilibrium - and the prices of the things you buy.

 Where do prices come from?
 Are they the result of government planning?
 Are they random?
 Do they happen spontaneously?
 Or are they set by some invisible hand?

 In a market economy like the United States, the choices that individual consumers and producers make every day determine how society's scarce resources will be used.
 Consumer and producer choices determine what and how much will be produced and at what price.
 These choices create the market forces of supply and demand.
 Let's review the basics of supply and demand and then we will discuss market equilibrium.

 Lesson 1: Law of Demand